 My interest in herbs developed whilst walking the woods and coastline where I live in South Wales.
 Since qualifying as a Herbalist in 2012 I have run a successful clinical practice and lead workshops and herb walks in the local area.
 Sharing knowledge and remedy making skills that empower, enabling people to reconnect with nature and gain more awareness of how better to care for the earth and themselves is the backbone of my work.
 The natural world of which we are part is our life blood, our breath.
 How the social and environmental paradigms weave together determines the fullness of our (planetary) health.
 I am passionate about improving the way we communicate with ourselves, each other and our environment so that we might work with rather than against our surroundings towards an empathic and just society.

-I am a Bristol-based designer interested in accessibility, sustainability, and bringing design and activism together.
-After taking several short courses in herbalism I became involved in local community herbalism projects such as the St Werburgh’s Medicinal Herb Garden.
-I work as a technician too, and enjoy climbing, motorbiking, and tackling thorny design problems.
-Contact me if you have comments or ideas about how we could make the gathering more accessible, comfortable or otherwise develop how we do it.
+I’m a Bristol-based designer interested in accessibility, mutual aid, and bringing design and activism together.
+After taking lots of short courses in herbalism I became involved in local community herbalism projects like the St Werburgh’s Medicinal Herb Garden (Bristol).
+I’m training in doctoral research and enjoy climbing, motorbiking, and tackling thorny design problems.
+Get in touch if you have comments or ideas about how we could improve accessibility in the gathering or on this website.